deck-app/init/README.md

 ### Using DECK

-Install iris-stack from the DECK marketplace and follow the instructions on the GUI
+Install iris-stack from the DECK marketplace and follow the instructions on the GUI.

 ### From terminal with Docker